 Colts is a volunteer-run, not for profit organisation providing football activity to around a quarter of all children in Harpenden.
 We could not do this without an army of willing volunteers giving up hundreds of volunteer hours per week.
 At the last count we had over 350 volunteer coaches, squad leads, year group leads, admins, welfare officers and numerous club office holders.
 And the club is growing all the time.
 We are always on the lookout for volunteers for coaching and non-coaching roles.

 Our biggest cohort of volunteers are our coaches and squad leads.
 To coach at Colts is to be part of a supportive team within your squad, your year group or the club as a whole.

-Chris Gregory, the Club Training Officer, together with George Lappas, a professional coach and the Club’s Head of Football Development, have devised a coaching curriculum for our youngest year groups and also provide presentations, briefings, updates and in-person tutorials with the aim of upskilling our coaches to deliver better and better training sessions.
+Chris Gregory (former Club Training Officer now Club Chair), together with George Lappas, a professional coach and the Club’s Head of Football Development, have devised a coaching curriculum for our youngest year groups.
+George also provides presentations, briefings, updates and in-person tutorials with the aim of upskilling our coaches to deliver better and better training sessions.

 Further details about the FA courses and pathways can be found here:

 Forms and policies relating to coaches and volunteers